 Ensure that the installed rack rails (left and right) are aligned, secured, and stable in place.

-6. Lift the server chassis and insert it into the rack rail.
+8. Lift the server chassis and insert it into the rack rail.

-- Ensure that the rack rail cabinet and the rack posts are stable and standing firmly on a level surface. - We strongly recommend that at least two able-bodied persons perform the steps described in this guide. - · We recommend the use of an appropriate lifting tool or device, if necessary.
+Ensure that the rack rail cabinet and the rack posts are stable and standing firmly on a level surface.